 Frame Relay is a standardized WAN technology that is a well-proven, packet-switching, connection-oriented technology that is used to interconnect remote sites.
 This course describes the basic functionality of Frame Relay, including topologies, reachability issues, and LMI signaling.
 The course also describes how to configure basic Frame Relay and Frame Relay over point-to-point and multipoint subinterfaces.
 The course concludes with verification of Frame Relay operations.

-Understanding Frame Relay
+Introducing Frame Relay

-Verifying Frame Relay Configuration
+Frame Relay Configuration